zzz0906/LeetCode/2021_Dec/Readme.md

 And an interesting thing - if we use n - 2*(n/2) != 0 to determine n % 2 == 0.
 Oh because if we use mod, we need to calculate the mod result of n % 2.
 But, if we use n - 2*(n/2) we only need to calculate one divide and one multipies.

 AC!

+## Reorder List

+You are given the head of a singly linked-list.
+The list can be represented as:

+L0 -> L1 -> ... -> Ln - 1 -> Ln
+Reorder the list to be on the following form:

+L0 → Ln → L1 → Ln - 1 → L2 -> Ln - 2 -> …
+You may not modify the values in the list's nodes.
+Only nodes themselves may be changed.

+I walk through my past solution.
+In the past, I just each time I will move one element to the start Ln to the L0..

+But each time, I have to iterate to the end of the linked list.

+So this is a n^2 algorithm...faster than 5.01% of C++ online submissions for Reorder List.

+Let me see the std.